 5G will have greater bandwidth, meaning it can handle many more connected devices than previous networks .
 That means no more spotty service when you’re in a crowded area.
 And it will enable even more connected devices like smart toothbrushes and self-driving cars.

-Read moreIs 5G digital technology?
+Read moreIs 5G a technological innovation?

 Read more